 3. Assessment of viability

-The continuing progress in the mega-programmes is forecast to have a material impact on the Group’s revenue over the strategic period.
-The business case behind each of these programmes remains robust, and in most cases is enhanced by the global ambition to reduce carbon emissions and increased desire for wider societal benefits from the Medical industry.
-Limited delays to the mega-programmes did arise during the pandemic but progress on milestones has accelerated in the past 12 months, as evidenced by the Knee clinical trial programme and acquisition of Magma by TechnipFMC.
-Timing of milestone achievement and the resulting impact on revenue growth remains the key variable across the mega-programme portfolio which the Directors have incorporated into scenario 3 described below.
+The continuing progress in the mega-programmes is forecast to have a material impact on the Company’s revenue over the strategic period with a target of £25–£35m revenue in 2025.
+The business case behind each of these programmes remains robust, and in most cases is enhanced by the global ambition to reduce carbon emissions, and increase adoption of and need for solutions from the Medical industry.
+Progress continues to be made across the mega-programmes with milestones being achieved as outlined in the Strategic report on pages 9 and 25.
+Timing of milestone achievement and the resulting impact on revenue growth remains the key variable across the mega-programme portfolio which the Directors have incorporated into scenario 3 described opposite.

-The impact on the strategy of both the Company achieving Net Zero Carbon by 2030 for its own operations (Scope 1 & 2 emissions) and the wider economy achieving Net Zero Carbon over a long period has been more fully assessed during 2022.
-The physical risks and transitional opportunities and risks have been considered in detail as described in the Sustainability report on pages 1 to 74.
+The impact on the strategy of both the Company achieving its goal of Net Zero across all scopes by 2050 and the wider economy achieving Net Zero carbon over a long period continues to be understood and assessed.
+The physical risks and transitional opportunities and risks have been considered in detail as described in the Sustainability report starting on page 42.
 The physical risks presented by climate change are not expected to have a material impact on the Company’s ability to manufacture product over the strategy period and therefore no sensitivity has been performed.
-At the revenue level the transitional opportunities are considered to outweigh the risks over both the short and longer time horizons, supporting continued revenue growth albeit the impact of this is only likely to be material outside of the five-year strategy window.
+At the revenue level the transitional opportunities are considered to outweigh the risks over both the short and longer time horizons, supporting continued growth in Company revenues, albeit the impact of this is only likely to be material outside of the five-year strategy window.
 The primary transitional risk relates to carbon pricing and the likely levers used by regulators and governments to drive down use of carbon – taxation and levies.
-The Group’s manufacturing and supply chain does use significant gas, electricity and water whilst also generating hazardous waste.
-Work is ongoing to reduce the use of carbon in the manufacturing process, both through using green sources but also redesigning the chemical process to reduce the overall energy requirement and waste generation.
-Acknowledging the risk to the decarbonisation of the manufacturing process, primarily in respect of timing, an increased cost of operation from taxation and levies has been assumed in scenario 4, with annual manufacturing costs increasing by £20mpa, increasing annually by inflation, from 2024.

 The downside scenarios applied to the strategic plan are as follows: